 Google Analytics Integration

-DailyStory will always add or honor any Google Analytic UTM codes used in your URLs.
+DailyStory will always add or honor Google Analytic UTM codes used in your URLs.
 However, DailyStory will attempt to add UTM codes if none exist.

-“UTM” stands for “Urchin tracking module.”
+Recommended“UTM” stands for “Urchin tracking module.”
 UTM codes are added to the end of regular URL's and are designed to tell Google Analytics (and other analytics tools) a little bit more information about each link and which marketing campaign it relates to.

 Below are the UTM codes that DailyStory will recognize: